uia4j/uia-xml/README.md

 ### @ContentInfo

 Contnet of an element.
 This will be used when a XML tag has attributes and text.
+Value type supports

+* long
+* int
+* short
+* byte
+* boolean
+* double
+* float
+* String
+* BigDecimal

 Properties: